amitt001/kakku.org/content/posts/writing-a-database-in-go-part-2.md

 <a href="https://gist.github.com/amitt001/865c87ff632650639d1fe7c5dc9aaf39" rel="nofollow">Source code to benchmark this</a>.
 This is not a bad performance. gRPC is also impressive here and easily handling ~20k requests/second.
 One more thing to note here is direct database access performance went down by a few ms. The reason is Goroutines context-switching overhead and direct operations on the hash table don't have the i/o like the client so goroutinues don't add any benefits.
 As the database has locks and at any given time only one process can update it.
 So it doesn't get a speed bump like the HTTP client.

 *That's it for now.
 In the next post, I will talk about WAL implementation and again run a benchmark with WAL.*

+**Update**: *May 01st, 2022*: I ended up implementing the first version of a simple [WAL](https://github.com/amitt001/moodb/tree/master/wal) for the DB in 2020 itself but never got a chance to write a blog about it.
+Since it has been so long and I don't have a plan to put the effort into this project, for now, I won't be publishing a new blog regarding this until (if) I again work on it.